jupita-io/ios/README.md

 ### Classes

 The available product under the iOS SDK is Jupita.
-Jupita can be constructed directly using the public constructor however it is highly recommended to use the `Touchpoint` class to build the product.
+Jupita can be constructed directly using the public constructor however it is highly recommended to use the `Jupita` class to build the product.
 This will ensure that mistakes are not made while building the iOS Jupita SDK.

 ```
 let token:String = “your-token”;